dhulliath/enduro_modules/readme.md

 ## sort_this_by.js
 Takes a given context, sorts the values by the specified property, and returns the resorted array (does not mutate the CMS).
 Can be nested for multiple sorting parameters.
+You can use decimal notation to sort by subproperties.
 ##### Usage
 ```
 {{#sort_this_by context property}}